aflin/rampart/docs/source/rampart-server.rst

 Posting Multipart Form Data
 """""""""""""""""""""""""""

-    Multipart form data will also be returned in the property ``formData``.
+    Multipart form data will also be returned in the property ``formData`` and will have the ``Content-Type`` property set to ``"multipart/form-data"``.
+The ``content`` property will contain an array of objects, one object for each "part" of the form data.
+The key and values of an object provides details and the content for each part.
-    It will be similarly parsed, except that the value of each key will be an object providing details for each part.

     Example:

     .. code-block:: javascript